A Crossing of the Missouri, Kansas & Texas Railway and the San Antonio & Aransas Pass Railway

 positioned against one track.

-Eventually, trains were authorized to approach gated crossings at restricted
+Decades later, trains were authorized to approach gated crossings at restricted

-otherwise permitted to continue across the diamond.
+otherwise allowed to continue across the diamond.

 The Katy /